Eye Center

 Excimer Laser

-25 years ago, the idea of treating the refractive errors by changing the declivity of the cornea promoted the scratch surgeries of Fyodorov.
+25 years ago, the idea of treating the refractive errors by changing the declivity of the cornea, improved the scratch surgeries of Fyodorov.
 The procedure to treat myopia was relying on flattening the cornea by scratching it with diamond blades.
 Comparative satisfaction achieved with this technique forced scientists to search for better techniques.

 20 years ago, researchers found out that excimer laser can create an ablation (destruction of the tissue by so to say vaporizing it) of 0,25 micron thickness.
 Thanks to improvements of the technique; excimer laser is now very consistent and reliable.
 For about 15 years refractive errors are being treated with excimer laser all over the world as well as in our country.